tbrowder/DateTime-Julian/README.md

   * The **Julian day number** (JDN) is the integer assigned to a whole solar day count starting from noon Universal time, with Julian day number 0 assigned to the day starting at noon on Monday, January 1, 4713 BC, proleptic [Note 1] Julian calendar (November 24, 4714 BC, in the proleptic Gregorian calendar), a date at which three multi-year cycles started (which are: indiction, Solar, and Lunar cycles) and which preceded any dates in recorded history.
 For example, the Julian day number for the day starting at 12:00 UT (noon) on January 1, 2000, was **2451545**.

   * The **Julian date** (JD) of any instant is the Julian day number plus the fraction of a day since the preceding noon in Universal Time.
 Julian dates are expressed as a Julian day number with a decimal fraction added.
-For example, the Julian date for 00:30:00.0 UT January 1, 2013, is **2456293.520833**.
+For example, the Julian date for 00:30:00.0 UT (noon), January 1, 2013, is **2456293.520833**.

 The following methods and routines were developed from the descriptions of code in [References 1 and 2](#References).
 The author of Ref.
 3 has been very helpful with this author's questions about astronomy and the implementation of astronomical routines.